 Sikaab’e is a state of the art technical school and it is the only one of its kind in the Polochic Region and provides education and training for farmers and high school students ages 14-18.
 Increased education and vocational training gives the locals the opportunity to stay in the community, to find a better job, or to create a business.
 Appropriately named, Sikaab’e means “Seek Your Path” in Q’eqchi’ and encourages entrepreneurship and innovation.Read more

-CHOICE Humanitarian has been working to eliminate extreme poverty since 1983 under the direction of James B. Mayfield, PhD, an expert in the field of international rural development.
+CHOICE Humanitarian has been working to eliminate extreme poverty since 1982 under the direction of James B. Mayfield, Ph.D., an expert in the field of international rural development.
+We begin with the exit in mind.
+Our goal is to train community leaders to take ownership of their own development.
+We work with communities until they are self-sufficient and sustainable, then we exit and they thrive.

 What is Extreme Poverty?

 Extreme poverty is defined by the World Bank as living on an average of US $1.90 a day or less.
 They estimate that 1.44 billion people live in this condition.
 But extreme poverty is multidimensional and measured beyond income.
-Some of the additional indicators reflecting acute deprivations are with respect to health, education, and standard of living.
+Areas beyond inclome include health, education, and a general lack of opportunities.
 This is measured by the Multidimensional Poverty Index.
 Based on this index, 1.6 billion people are identified as multidimensionally poor.

-Extreme Poverty is Intolerable and must be Eliminated
+Extreme Poverty is Inexcusable and must be Eliminated

 Our vision is a world free from the ravages of extreme poverty, where all people are treated with dignity and valued for who they are and the unique contribution they bring.